yashharjani/yashharjani/README.md

 <h1 align="center">Hi 👋, I'm Yash Harjani</h1>
-<h3 align="center">Results-oriented QA Engineer with 1+ years of experience in manual and automated testing across diverse software projects.
-Skilled in a variety of testing tools and frameworks, including Selenium, TestNG, Cucumber, REST Assured, and API testing tools.
-Possess strong analytical and problem-solving skills to identify, document, and track defects effectively.
-Adaptable and eager to learn new technologies to contribute to a collaborative development environment.</h3>
+<h3 align="center">Results-oriented QA Engineer with over a year of experience in automated and manual testing across diverse software projects.
+Proficient in testing tools and frameworks such as Selenium, TestNG, Cucumber, REST Assured, and API testing, with a strong command of Java.
+Skilled in identifying, documenting, and tracking defects, with excellent analytical and problem-solving abilities.
+Adaptable and eager to learn new technologies, contributing effectively to collaborative development environments.</h3>

 <p align="center">
   <a href="https://github.com/yashharjani" target="_blank" rel="noreferrer">